-WHERE TO STAY ON LOMBOK, INDONESIA
+WHERE TO STAY IN NORTHERN LOMBOK

-- If you are staying in the south to enjoy the beaches and surf in Kuta, Lombok you should choose one of the three accommodations in the ‘Southern‘ section below.
+If you are staying in the south to enjoy the beaches and surf in Kuta, Lombok you should choose one of the three accommodations in the ‘Southern‘ section below.

-Harmony Villas – Luxury: These villas are so stunning and picturesque you may not want to leave to go explore.
-The white theme throughout the property contrasts against the emerald green pool and plants.
+- Harmony Villas – Luxury: The beautiful white theme throughout the property contrasts against the emerald green pool and plants.
 The villas are laid out impeccably and the best part about this 4-star villa is that it actually isn’t as expensive as it looks.

-Martas Windows – Value/Luxury: This place is incredibly beautiful.
+- Martas Windows – Value/Luxury: This place is incredibly beautiful.
 Bungalow-style villas surround the modern pool at this amazing property.
-For less than $65 a night you can get yourself what would cost hundreds of dollars in most other countries at Martas Windows.
+For less than $80 a night, you can get yourself what would cost hundreds of dollars in most other countries at Martas Windows.

-Boogie Hostel Kuta Lombok – Budget: The Boogie Hostel is everything you ask for in a hostel.
-It’s super modern and clean, has lots of chill spaces as well as lockers for your gear and blinds for privacy at your dorm.
+- Boogie Hostel Kuta Lombok – Budget: The Boogie Hostel is everything you ask for in a hostel.
+It’s super modern and clean and has lots of chill spaces as well as lockers for your gear and blinds for privacy at your dorm.